 - Do not twist or jerk tick while pulling it out

 - Do not use alternative methods to remove it; such as fingernail polish, alcohol, petroleum products, or a hot match.

-If you have concerns or questions regarding tick bites or any bug bites please contact our 24/7 Nurse Advisor Line at (608) 775-4454.
+If you have questions regarding tick bites or bug bites, contact our 24/7 Nurse Advisor Line at (608) 775-4454.

 Sunscreen options: A guide for keeping your skin happy, healthy & protected

 How to cope when you or a loved one is struggling with infertility

 How to manage holiday stress